 You are here

-Occasionally in the past, Spertus has been on open on Christmas Day.
-This year, however, Spertus will be closed on Tuesday, December 25.
+Occasionally in the past, Spertus Institute has been on open on Christmas Day.
+This year, however, Spertus will be closed to give our staff a well-earned break.

 Looking for something to do?
 Here are some suggestions: